robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 🌿 The quiet rule you’re brushing against now

-> Behaviour lands harder than outcome.
+🌿 The quiet rule you’re brushing against now is **Behaviour lands harder than outcome**.

 If the reader understands: